JohannHugon/nprint-rs/README.md

   - QUIC
   - ICMP
   - Payload

 ### Miscellaneous
 - Better Readme
 - Documentation
 - Setup test github actions

 ## How to contribute
+If you have any doubts or need additional information, don't hesitate to ask for more information in the comments section.

 ### Step by step
 - Assign yourself to an issue
 - Create a branch